 The rubric and scores guide the discussion in the faculty meeting, but the faculty use a holistic approach to evaluate students.
 If students are scored as below expectations in one or more categories does not mean that they will be automatically evaluated as making unsatisfactory progress overall.

-The ability of students to succeed in the program is also associated with the student’s previous preparation.
-The graduate program in anthropology recognizes the need to support students from different backgrounds in their academic trajectories and offers a constructive structure that allows for the remediation of students struggling to succeed.
-Through assessments inside and outside the classroom, the department will follow the progress of students closely and offer support for those students who are not making satisfactory progress.
-These remediation strategies do not replace graduate school requirements (e.g., passing grades, minimum GPA), but are meant to complement them, supporting students who are struggling to make satisfactory progress.
-The program offers several ways to support students:
+The graduate program in anthropology recognizes the need to support students from different backgrounds in their academic trajectories and allow for the remediation of students struggling to succeed.
+Through assessments inside and outside the classroom, the department will follow the progress of students closely and offer support for students who are not making satisfactory progress.

-• Student’s narrative assessment of proficiencies will be shared between classes, so that faculty teaching the seminars will know at the start of the semester in which areas, if any, the students are not yet meeting the expected learning outcomes for the program.
+• Student’s narrative assessment of proficiencies will be shared between classes, allowing faculty to know at the start of the semester in which areas, if any, the students are not yet meeting the expected learning outcomes.

-• Students who do not master core concepts as defined by advisor and mentoring committee will be requested to use the electives to take classes that cover these topics or will be able to petition to develop independent studies with advisors and committee members to master them.
+• Students who do not master core concepts as defined by the advisor and mentoring committee will be instructed to use electives to take classes that cover these topics or petition to develop independent studies with advisors and committee members.

 • Students who earn a C+ or lower in any of the bi-annual graduate seminars will have the option to develop mastery of content and skills from that seminar through guided independent studies in following semesters, so that they are not delayed for two years in their curricular progress.

-• Students who do not show satisfactory progress, as documented in their annual academic portfolio will be requested to create a remediation plan with their advisor, and to prioritize work on areas where they are underperforming.
+• Students who do not show satisfactory progress, as documented in their annual academic portfolio will be required to create a remediation plan with their advisor, prioritizing areas where they are underperforming.

 Grievances